Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **indexes** - Allows referencing one or more [indexes](#entity-index).

-One additional note about slugs and permalinks: the generated short url handlers will understand different url schemes for the [display](#display-action) pages depending on the entity settings (*at least in Zikula 1.3.x, not verified yet for 1.4.x*).
+One additional note about slugs and permalinks: the generated short url handlers will understand different url schemes for the [display](#display-action) pages depending on the entity settings (*not verified yet for Zikula 1.4.x, it may behave a bit differently there due to the usage of Symfony routing*).

 * Entities which are not sluggable use the identifier for display urls, for example `mymodule/person/5.html`.
 * Entities with unique slugs use the slug for display urls, for example `mymodule/person/william-smith.html`.